-My research interests are in North American archaeology, labor history, and comparative architectural and urban form.
-I've researched social change in ancient Zuni society of west-central New Mexico, where I directed DU archaeological field schools throughout the 1990s.
-I'm a Co-Director of the Colorado Coal Field War Archaeological Project.
-This is the first systematic effort to excavate sites associated with the 1913-1914 southern Colorado coal field strike, including the Ludlow Tent Colony (a National Historic Register site and, as of 2009, a National Historical Landmark).
+I'm a Professor of Anthropology and Director of the Urban Studies program at the University of Denver.
+I've worked at DU since 1988.
+I teach courses in evolutionary anthropology, urban anthropology, human biolgical diversity, and archaeology.
+My research interests are in ancient city planning and design, comparative architectural and urban form, and North American archaeology.
+I've researched town planning and social change in ancient Zuni society of west-central New Mexico, where I directed DU archaeological field schools throughout the 1990s.
+I co-directed the Colorado Coal Field War Archaeological Project.
+This was the first systematic effort to excavate living sites associated with the 1913-1914 southern Colorado coal field strike, including the Ludlow Tent Colony (a National Historic Register site and, as of 2009, a National Historical Landmark).
 The killing of women and children at Ludlow on April 20, 1914 (the "Ludlow Massacre") was a singularly important event in American labor history.
-Our research seeks to better understand the circumstances surrounding this event, including the coping strategies of striking coal miners and the ways in which they integrated an ethnically-diverse strikeforce.
+Our research contributed to better understanding the circumstances surrounding this event, including the coping strategies of striking coal miners and the ways in which they integrated an ethnically-diverse strikeforce.

-I live in the historic Park Hill neighborhood of Denver with my wife Martha (an architect) and our young son, Joe.
+I live in the historic Park Hill neighborhood of Denver with my wife Martha (an architect) and our son, Joe.

 Banner Photograph: "Four Sisters", Togeye Canyon NM (by Dean Saitta)